For full information about the works mentioned here, see the works pages or follow the links from the titles in the text.

 King’s College, London

 Although I had very little academic grounding, King’s College, London University, who set a lot of store by the aural tests at the interview, gave me an unconditional offer.
 I attended from 1970 to 1973, resulting in a modest B.Mus. degree.
-Only a very small part of the course (a ninth) was optional composition study, which was what I was really after (otherwise, the course was more for musicologists than for musicians).
+Only a small part of the course was optional composition study, which was what I was really after (otherwise, the course was more for musicologists than for musicians).

 My official composition teacher was Dr Geoffrey Bush, a kind and humorous man who invited me to his house on Sunday mornings to discuss my scores then ply me with home made beer.
 Geoffrey was a wonderfully sympathetic teacher; he was also, however, a relatively traditional — conservative, even — composer, and my interest in more radical ideas was sparked by another of our lecturers, Dr Ian Bent, who opened my young ears and eyes to a side of 20th century music I didn’t know existed.
 As a result I started exploring serial, aleatoric and other ‘unorthodox’ techniques.
 I felt I gained equally from the teaching of the two doctors.